Juneechen/CS5008_TrieResearchProject/README.md

 - If you found code in another language, and then implemented in your own language that is fine - but make sure to document that.

 ### Language
 My implementation of Trie is written in C++, as my initial implememtation was relatively simple and I wanted to take up the challenge of trying out a language I'm not familiar with.
-As my Trie implementation is used to store Strings, the `<string>` librarie is used.
+As my Trie implementation is used to store Strings, the `<string>` library is used.
 The initial challenge I faced was learning the C++ syntax.
 It's quite different from C in syntax and the support of class and objects.
-Below is a snippet of the `TrieNode` struct declared in my implementation:
+Below is an example of the `constructor` for `TrieNode` struct:
 ```
-struct TrieNode {
-        bool isKey;
-        unordered_map<char, TrieNode*> children;

     TrieNode() : isKey(false), children(10) {} // constructor
-    };
 ```
-The `constructor` marked in the above code shows a special syntax called an initialization list, which is used in the constructor of a class or struct to initialize member variables before the body of the constructor is executed.
+The above code shows a special syntax called an initialization list, which is used in the constructor of a class or struct to initialize member variables before the body of the constructor is executed.

 ### Key Implementation Decisions

-A Trie is a type of k-nary tree where each character in a word stored in the Trie can be represented by a node with a collection of children represent the next character in that word.
-The structure for representing the collection of children is one of the most important decisions in implemention a Trie, as it greatly affects the operation performance and space required in handling large data set with Trie.
+The underlaying structure for mapping a node represeing one char to its collection of children is one of the most important decisions in implemention a Trie, as it greatly affects the operation performance and space required in handling large data set with Trie.

 One way of implementing the children collection is with Arrays, which are fixed-sized in C++.
 For a Trie to support all ASCII charaters, the array should be declared to have size 128.
-For a Trie to support only English alphabetic character, the array should be declared to have size 26.
+For a Trie to support only lower-case English alphabets, the array should be declared to have size 26.
 Below is an example an array-based `TrieNode` from the [Introduction_to_Trie] from GeeksForGeeks:
 ```
 struct TrieNode {
     struct TrieNode* children[ALPHABET_SIZE];